-7. Claim your Google My Business listing
+7. Claim your Google Business Profile listing

 When people look for yoga studios in their area, they turn to Google to help them find what they need.
-If you haven’t claimed your Google My Business listing, you’re missing a valuable opportunity to drive local traffic for your studio.
+If you haven’t claimed your Google Business Profile listing, you’re missing a valuable opportunity to drive local traffic for your studio.

-Your Google My Business profile includes your:
+Your Google Business Profile includes your:

 - Phone number